outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     1. # eselect locale list
     2. # eselect locale set 3, set system-wdie locale to `en_US.utf8`.
     2. The following steps can also be done after entering the new Gentoo system.
-    2. # emerge -av arphicfonts wqy-bitmapfont corefonts ttf-bitstream-vera
+    2. # emerge -av wqy-bitmapfont corefonts
     3. \# nano -w /etc/env.d/02locale.
 This setting will keep the original English system while displaying Chinese fonts.
 If you set LANG="zh_CN.xxx", then the system will be Chinese.
 Try `UTF-8` first otherwise many Chinese filenames not displaying correctly.

         ```